BaophanN/FastBEV/README.md

 Currently, playing with mini-nuscenes since the full dataset is too heavy.
 The codebase is similar to that of LaneSegNet.
 Needs to install spconv-cu111.

+Another option is to use the bevdet image from dockerhub.

 ## Main Results